webqit/oohtml/README.md

 + [Scoped HTML](https://docs.web-native.dev/chtml/scoped-html) - Structure your document as a hierarchy of *scopes* and *subscopes*.
 + [Scoped CSS](https://docs.web-native.dev/chtml/scoped-css) - Define styling as part of any element using scoped stylesheets.
 + [Scoped JS](https://docs.web-native.dev/chtml/scoped-js) - Define behaviour as part of any element using scoped scripts.
-+ [HTML Partials](https://docs.web-native.dev/chtml/html-partials) - Define, import/export, and compose with reusable HTML snippets.
++ [HTML Partials](https://docs.web-native.dev/chtml/html-partials) - Define, import, and compose with reusable HTML snippets.

 ## Getting Started